Weekend: This one is for theatre, book, flower and art lovers

 Open day at artists' studios

-Across western Slovakia, artists from the Bratislava self-governing region are going to open the doors to their studios and invite everyone interested to come check out how they create their works of art.
-On Sunday, September 23, studios in towns of Pezinok, Modra, Limbach, Šenkvice, Viničné, Pezinok, Svätý Jur, Stupava, Malacky and more will be available for everyone between 10:00 AM to 9:00 PM.
+Across western Slovakia, artists from the Bratislava Region are going to open the doors to their studios and invite everyone interested to come check out how they create their works of art.
+On Sunday, September 23, studios in towns of Pezinok, Modra, Limbach, Šenkvice, Viničné, Pezinok, Svätý Jur, Stupava, Malacky and more will be available for everyone between 10:00 to 21:00.
 For more information about the studios and an interactive map of the places, click here (in Slovak).

 One event for book lovers